5afe/safe-react/readme.md

 ## Deployment

-The code is deployed automatically on each push to GitHub.
-A GitHub action will create a test website and post the link as a comment in the PR.
+The code is deployed to a testing website automatically on each push via a GitHub Action.
+The GitHub Action will create a new subdomain and post the link as a comment in the PR.

-When pushing to the `master` branch, the code will be automatically deployed to production.
+When pushing to the `master` branch, the code will be uploaded to the production bucket but not deployed automatically.
+This is done manually by the devops team for extra safety.

 ## Releasing to production

 We prepare a new release every sprint.
+Sprints are two week long.

 * A separate code-freeze branch named `release/X.Y.Z` is created
 * The QA team do regression testing on this branch
 * If issues are found, bugfixes are merged into this branch
 * Once the QA is done, we push the branch to `master` (which is deployed to production)
+* Master is afterwards backmerged into the main `development` branch.

 ## Configuring the app for running on different networks